sarthak9161/Gemini-Ai-Clone/README.md

    ```

 ## Usage
+- Generate your own Google Generative AI key and replace it in the application where the current API key is located for full functionality.
 - Open your browser and go to `http://localhost:3000` to see the application running.
 - Enter prompts to interact with the AI and fetch data.
 - View past searches and retrieve previous search results from the history.